ddnexus/pagy/docs/extras/responsive.md

 # in the initializer
 require 'pagy/extra/responsive'

-# set your default custom breakpoints (width/size pairs) globally (it can be overridden per pagy instance)
+# set your default custom breakpoints (width/size pairs) globally (it can be overridden per Pagy instance)
 Pagy::VARS[:breakpoints] = {0 => [1,2,2,1], 450 => [3,4,4,3], 750 => [4,5,5,4]}

 # in rails apps: add the assets-path